Tech901/web-programming-precourse/PreCourse-Exercise.md

 ### Setup A Github Account

-If you already have a github account, you may continue to use thw same account for the duration of this course.
+If you already have a github account, you may continue to use the same account for the duration of this course.

 To setup a new Github account, [Visit the Github website](https://www.github.com) to signup.